 If you already have cooked chicken, then just toss it with the herbs before adding to the pasta.

-What are good side dishes to serve with pasta
+What to serve with Chicken Lemon Pasta

 - Baked pasta alla vodka is great when you are feeding a crowd